 - Document, inventory, and equipment management

-It also offers payroll and union reporting features including federal remittances and year-end reporting and can be integrated with apps including Plangrid, Contigo, and more.
+It also offers payroll and union reporting features including federal remittances and year-end reporting and can be integrated with apps including Plangrid, Contigo, Microsoft Project, and more.

 No bookkeeping experience is required to use Jonas Premier and there is an unlimited free training, videos, webinars, and eBooks available to help you get set up.

 Pricing for Jonas Premier is as follows:

 - Implementation fee: Starts at $20,000 and includes one-on-one training sessions for six weeks, unlimited group training and unlimited support, designated account manager, and unlimited document storage

 - Monthly: $199/concurrent user/month with month-to-month commitment